kristopherjohnson/swiftcat/README.md

 -v, --display-nonprinting      Display non-printing characters so they are visible.
 -x, --display-hex              Display non-printing characters in hexadecimal notation.
 ```

+As with `cat`, if a single dash (`-`) is specified as a filename, or if no arguments are given, then `swiftcat` reads from standard input.

 Use `man cat` for more information about what the options mean.